Intranasal Medications for acute pain:

 Another promising concept for prehospital pain control is intranasal ketamine.
 Ketamine in sub-anesthetic doses (about 10-15 times less than doses used for deep sedation) is an excellent pain killer, yet does not cause dysphoria nor respiratory depression (see details below and in the hospice section).
 This lack of respiratory depression may make this drug an attractive acute pain treatment modality for both ALS and BLS providers (it is already being used by lay people in the military and hospice setting).
 Reid et al have published the first report of such use in the EMS setting.
 They treated a 9 y.o. child who was burned with 0.5 mg/kg (or less due to dead space losses) and within 3 minutes the child's pain and anxiety resolved, he was able to assist in his transfer and he was not sedated.
 This case report points towards another area of EMS research that is wide open - IN ketamine for acute pain - what is the right dose and is this safe enough for BLS delivery?

 The management of sickle cell crisis is dependent on immediate pain control, often requiring injectable opiates to achieve success.
 Unfortunately, sickle cell patients present to the emergency room so often in crisis that their veins are often damaged and it is very difficult to obtain rapid IV access - leading to delays in treatment and excessive nursing resources to gain IV access.
 An obvious solution given the information presented at this web site is intranasal opiates titrated to effect.
 Telfer et al report their findings from an observational trial comparing intranasal diamorphine plus IV morphine in 9 patients to intranasal diamorphine plus oral morphine in 13 patients.
 By 15 minutes, adequate pain control was achieved in 89% of the IN plus IV group versus 70% of the IN plus oral group.
 At 30 minutes it was 100% vs. 89% and at 120 minutes it was 89% versus 100%.
 Based on this initial trial, this emergency room has instituted immediate intranasal opiate delivery to all patients presenting in sickle cell crisis, followed by oral opiate medications for longer efficacy.
+He continues to advocate this humane approach.
 They report high patient and caregiver satisfaction using this protocol.
-While diamorphine is not available in many countries, fentanyl and sufentanil are often readily available and there is little reason to suspect it would not be just as effective as diamorphine,.
-Instituting a protocol similar to Telfer's, with the added caveat of allowing titration of repeated IN opiates every 15-20 minutes as needed would greatly reduce suffering, expedite patient care and reduced nursing resource utilization.
+While diamorphine is not available in many countries, fentanyl and sufentanil are often readily available and there is little reason to suspect it would not be just as effective as diamorphine.
+Instituting a protocol similar to Telfer's, with the added caveat of allowing titration of repeated IN opiates every 5-20 minutes as needed would greatly reduce suffering, expedite patient care and reduced nursing resource utilization.

 Finn and colleagues compared IN fentanyl to premedication with oral morphine prior to burn wound dressing changes.
 They found small incremental titrated doses of IN fentanyl equivalent in pain control to pre-medication with oral morphine and felt it was an acceptable alternative that was more easily titratable.
 Borland et al found similar results with nearly identical conclusions in a population of children requiring burn dressing changes.